Def Leppard’s X album was released on July 30, 2002.

 The band’s record company released “Now” as the X album’s first single, along with a fairly amusing music video whose storyline centered around the decades’ long journey of a Def Leppard Union Jack shirt…

-On the surface (and putting aside the acting), the music video tells a fun tale as the shirt is disregarded and lost over the years, goes through its share of owners, and finally resurfaces when it’s purchased via an online auction by its original owner.
+On the surface (and putting aside the acting in the storyline portion), the video tells a fun tale as the Union Jack shirt is disregarded and lost over the years, goes through its share of owners, and finally resurfaces when it’s purchased via an online auction by its original owner.

-But beneath the surface, the underlying themes of the video seem to portray Def Leppard’s iconic “Union Jack” (aka Pyromania) years as more of a novelty, hokey, a thing of the past, and, more specifically, in THE BAND’s past — not as something that still remained an integral part of Def Leppard.
+Beneath the surface, though, the underlying themes of the video seem to portray Def Leppard’s iconic “Union Jack” (aka Pyromania) years as a novelty, hokey, a thing of the past — more specifically, in the band’s past — and not something that remained a fundamental part of Def Leppard.

-The video’s message and the way the band is portrayed comes across as “We’ve grown up, matured since those silly years, and we should be taken more seriously now.”
+Furthermore, the video seemed to showcase Def Leppard as a band no longer in its heyday, basically telling viewers and longtime fans: “We’ve grown up, matured since those silly years, and we should be taken more seriously now.”

-But I do believe the “Now” video shined a negative light and diminished Def Leppard’s image, all due to the (short-term) thinking of re-marketing the band as more contemporary and “hip” with the times.
+Arguably, the “Now” video diminished Def Leppard’s image due to short-term thinking and trying to re-market the band as more “current” with the times.

 Not Right “Now”

-While there’s no disputing the song quality of “Now,” it’s better off as an album track; it does not have — nor did it ever have — the makings of a radio-ready release, especially as a song that could light up the charts and handle the important workload of launching an album.
+That aside, “Now” is better off residing and thriving as an album track; it does not have — nor did it ever have — the makings of a radio-ready hit single, especially as a song to light up the charts and handle the ever-important workload of launching an album.

-X marked the return of Def Leppard after a three-year hiatus.
-“Now” alone wasn’t powerful enough to reintroduce the group back onto the airwaves and reconnect with listeners.
+X marked the return of Def Leppard after a three-year-long hiatus.
+“Now” alone wasn’t powerful enough to reintroduce the group back onto the airwaves and reconnect with listeners and casual fans.